m6502/BRRtools/README.md

 There is currently 2 ways to do it:

 * The `-r` command is here to resample the input by a specified ratio.
 For example if you use -rb1.5, the data is first resampled to be 1.5 times shorter.
-You can specify any real number between 0 and 4.
+You can specify any real number greater than 0 (though large factors produce aliasing even in `b` mode).
 The samplerate from the input WAV file is ignored when you use this.
 * The `-s` command uses the input file samplerate and automatically resamples the data so that it gets the specified output sample-rate.

 If `-l` is used alone, it just set the loop bit in the encoded BRR sample.